pauloreis-ds/churn-topBank/README.md

 **2 - More Types of Data.**

 Some assumptions requires different types of data to be available, as information about the products or dates showing when the customer arrived or left.
-In case, TopBank didn't have some, it would be a great advise telling them to start collecting them.
+In case, TopBank didn't have some, it would be a great if We started to collect them.
 Then, in the future this data would be well used.

 **3 - Customer Clusters**

 A cluster analysis in favor of clients understanding may also be a later project to be implemented here.
-Identifying structures within the customer data could lead us to better understanding of who and why is leaving.
-There might not be enough data for this, though.
-I'm not really sure.
+Identifying segments of customers could lead us to better understanding of who and why is leaving.

 **4 - Inactive Members**